 Breast in Show is a live stage musical written by Lisa Hayes with music and lyrics by Joan Cushing.
 The show was conceived of by Eileen Mitchard, and is based on interviews conducted with patients, medical personnel and family members by Ms. Mitchard, Ms. Hayes and Ms. Cushing over a period of two years.

 The show explores the lives of five very dissimilar characters, in different stages of their lives who have just been diagnosed with breast cancer.
 They have nothing in common except their illness and that they are each is in a state of total disbelief.
-In this 90 minute piece with no intermission based interviews conducted with the audience rides the roller coaster of the disease with the characters as they gain strength and create lasting friendships.
+In this 90 minute piece, the audience rides the roller coaster of the disease with the characters as they gain strength and create lasting friendships.

 Wendy is a married middle-aged lawyer without children, Chelsea is a mother of two in her late twenties, Marsha is a grandmother in her sixties, Pete is a middle-aged husband and father, and Desiree is their nurse, who is facing breast cancer for the second time.